American Press

-by JOE D. BELL, TONY GRICE and LINUS J. DOWELL
+by JOE D. BELL, TONY GRICE, LINUS J. DOWELL

-The authors are indebted to the many students of kinesiology who have contributed to this work through their athletic ability, scholarly insight, and research efforts.
-A special thanks goes to Dr. Linus Dowell who is not only a mentor but is responsible for the initial development of this project and has conducted much of the research presented here.
+A great deal of time, experience, and research has gone into the preparation of this book.
+The authors are gratefully to the many students of kinesiology who have contributed to this work through their athletic prowess, scholarly insight, and research efforts.
+A special word of thanks goes to the late Dr. Linus Dowell for his initial development of this book and for his active role in much of the research thart went into it.
+Dr. Dowell will be missed, but fondly remembered, by those who were fortunate enough to sit in his classes and to serve as his colleagues.

 CONTENTS